albatrossflavour/puppet_os_patching/README.md

 [![Build Status](https://travis-ci.org/albatrossflavour/puppet_os_patching.svg?branch=master)](https://travis-ci.org/albatrossflavour/puppet_os_patching)
 # os_patching

-This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat and Debian derivatives.
+This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching.
+Currently patching restricted to Redhat and Debian derivatives, however reporting should work on Redhat/Debian derivatives and Windows.

 Under the hood it uses the OS level tools to carry out the actual patching.